mackacavs/acebook-react-agil/README.md

       }
 ```

-Once this thin slice had been established, we built our front-end with the same functionality that we'd already added to our [previous application](https://github.com/mackacavs/acebook-agil)-
+Once this thin slice had been established, we built our front-end with the same functionality that we'd already added to our [previous application](https://github.com/mackacavs/acebook-agil) built in Ruby on Rails-

 * Users can register
 * Users can post messages